-In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of The New India Assurance Company Limited, UK Branch's special purpose financial information solely for consolidation reporting purposes.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of the Branch's financial statements.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
 We have nothing to report in this regard.